Science for All

 Project: Research Rush!

-Over the last decade, digital game technology has matured significantly and interest in educational games has surged.
+Over the last decade, digital game technology has matured significantly and the barrier to making high quality games is lower than ever before.
 Qualitative studies have shown the power of digital media to subvert stereotypes, such as Star Trek’s Lieutenant Uhura, who inspired black female students to pursue STEM careers.
-By expanding STEM career explorations into a digital game format, students’ experience will no longer be limited by today’s STEM professional demographics.
-Rather, we can imagine and create a scientific experience that inspires without geographical or socio-economic limitation.
+At TerraGames, we believe that fun games about science can help de-mystify scientific research.

-To do that, the TerraPrime team of scientists, educators, and product professionals is coming together to design and build a digital game; one uniquely positioned to create a familiar, inspirational landscape while exposing students to the realities of STEM career paths – all in an engaging and entertaining package.
-We have crafted a digital 3D game in a laboratory setting, using modern and exciting gamification techniques, to emphasize and expose students to the day-to-day experience of biochemistry lab research.
-Our goal is to use and review this game in classrooms, partnering with science educators across the country to assess, document, and publish the impact of our educational video game on student career intent and inspiration.
+To do that, the TerraPrime team of scientists and gaming professionals is coming together to design and build a digital game; one uniquely positioned to emulate the research experience in an engaging package.
+We have crafted a prototype 3D game in a laboratory setting and are using modern gamification techniques to emphasize and expose a broad audience to the day-to-day experience of lab research.

 The Future of STEM Accessibility.